GabeScott/standard-works-vault/General Conference/1972 April - Man’s Eternal Horizon.md

 Alma, a Book of Mormon prophet, relates an experience in his time about a people who were cast out of the synagogues because of the coarseness of their apparel, a people who were poor as to the things of this world and were also poor in heart.
 They came unto Alma, explaining their situation, and asked what they should do.
 Alma answered by explaining to them the principle of faith and teaching them the word of God.

-Concerning faith he states that “faith is not to have a perfect knowledge of things; therefore if ye have faith ye hope for things which are not seen, which are true.”
-(Alma 32:21.)
+Concerning faith he states that “faith is not to have a perfect knowledge of things; therefore if ye have faith ye hope for things which are not seen, which are true.” ([[Alma 32.21|Alma 32:21]].)

 Alma then goes on to compare his words, which are truly the word of God and the gospel of salvation, to a seed that a man plants in the soil.
 He suggests that if we will give place that a seed may be planted in our hearts, and not cast it out or resist the Spirit of the Lord, if it is a true seed it will swell within the breast; and when one feels this swelling motion he cannot do otherwise than admit that the seed is a good seed, for it enlargeth the soul and beginneth to enlighten one’s understanding, and it becomes delicious to the individual.
 Further, when the seed, or the word, or the gospel, swells and sprouts and begins to grow in your soul, you know it is a good seed, and therefore your knowledge is perfect; it is no longer faith but knowledge.